-Software is depreciated over a period of 3 to 5 years and eligible Cost of license is capitalised as intangible asset and amortised over the license period.
+Software is depreciated over a period of 3 to 5 years and eligible Cost of license is capitalized as intangible asset and amortized over the license period.

-Depreciation on assets sold during the year is recognised on a pro-rata basis till the date of sale.
-Gain or losses arising from the retirement or disposal of Fixed Assets are determined as the difference between the net disposal proceeds and the carrying amount of assets and recognised as income or expense in the Profit and Loss Account.
+Depreciation on assets sold during the year is recognized on a pro-rata basis till the date of sale.
+Gain or losses arising from the retirement or disposal of Fixed Assets are determined as the difference between the net disposal proceeds and the carrying amount of assets and recognized as income or expense in the Profit and Loss Account.
 Further, Profit on sale of premises is appropriated to Capital Reserve account (Net of applicable taxes and transfer to statutory reserves) in accordance with RBI instructions.

-Whenever there is a revision of the estimated useful life of an asset, the unamortised depreciable amount is charged over the revised remaining useful life of the said asset.
+Whenever there is a revision of the estimated useful life of an asset, the unamortized depreciable amount is charged over the revised remaining useful life of the said asset.

-4.10 IMPAIRMENT OF ASSETS
+4.10 Impairment of Assets